suelopoder/frontend-test/README.md

 - keyboard shortcuts for quick usage
 - support dragging files for upload
 - performance on server search could be improved
+- add a button or "X" to clear current search

 ## Libraries